i-VRESSE/workflow-comparison/galaxy/README.md

 ## Cons

 * Clunky forms.
 Need to upload data in seperate step, before submitting tool
-* compute on local or HPC batch queue systems with shared filesystem
+* by default compute on local or HPC batch queue systems with shared filesystem or use pulsar for non-shared fs
+* can not see live stdout on running job, so hard to tell how far job has progressed

 ## Try